shreesharma07/EDFC-Bank-Ltd.-Financial-System/README.md

 # EDFC Bank Ltd. - Financial System

+## Software Description
+This particular software is designed in such a way that it will ensure the privacy of whole system and for its intended users.
+It uses cryptographic security and 2 Factor Authentication via receiving an OTP on customer's phone number.
+It is designed for making transactions faster and easy with ensured security and reliability.

+## About Repository
 This repository includes diagrams which helps to understand the whole software.
 It includes following diagrams:
 1. [Usecase Diagram](https://github.com/shreesharma07/EDFC-Bank-Ltd.-Financial-System/blob/master/Use%20Case%20Diagram%20-%20(EDFC%20Bank%20Ltd.).png)